gkorepanov/SimpleLib/README.md

 # SimpleLib
-## Create your personal Python library in a second (on your personal PyPi)
+Create your personal Python library in a second (on your personal PyPi)

-# How to use:

 ## First setup